 Clicking the [+] icon from the home screen launches the Setup New Connection wizard.
 The wizard provides a MySQL connection form to create a new MySQL connection, and includes a option as a step-by-step approach to creating a new MySQL server connection.
-This can also be executed later (on remote connections) when from the home screen by clicking the top right corner of a MySQL connection tile:

 Executing this wizard is required to perform tasks requiring shell access to the host.
 For example, starting/stopping the MySQL instance and editing the configuration file.

-The steps presented in the wizard are as follows:
+The steps presented in the wizard are:

 Test DB Connection

 On this page, MySQL Workbench tests your database connection and displays the results.
 If an error occurs, clickto view the related logs.

 Used to specify a remote management type and target operating system, which is available when the Host Machine is defined as a remote host.

 The SSH login based management option includes configuration entries for the Operating System and MySQL Installation Type.

 If you specified a Remote Host on the Specify Host Machine page, you will be presented with the Host SSH Connection page, that enables you to use SSH for the connection to the server instance.
 This facility enables you to create a secure connection to remotely administer and configure the server instance.
 You must enter the host name and user name of the account that will be used to log in to the server for administration and configuration activities.
 If you do not enter the optional SSH Key for use with the server, then you will be prompted for the password when the connection is established by MySQL Workbench.Note